 Further work is required to specify an exhaustive list of such information.

-Recommendation 4: 3GPP SA5 should work of specifying enablers and solutions to perform and automate operational testing and enable automatic rollout of the new NF version into the operational environment.
+Recommendation 4: 3GPP SA5 should work of specifying enablers and solutions to perform and automate operational , feature and simulated testing to further enhance operator confidence and enable automatic rollout of the new NF version into the operational environment.